Lillian1228/Data-Science-Nuggets/Algorithms/classic_algorithms.md

 - Common techniques using Left amd Right Pointers
   1. Binary search: finding a target in an array; finding the left/right bound of the target.
-  2. Sum of n numbers
+  2. Sum of n numbers: sort the array, use left/right pointers to get the sum, recursion on n-1 sum.
   3. Reverse array
   4. Palindrome check: A palindrome is a string that reads the same forwards and backwards.
 It's closely related to the concept of left-right pointers.
 In the palindromic substring problem, the pointers can expand outwards from the center.